-“She rode upon a fierce looking horse, a fighting horse without doubt, and although her cloak was spattered in mud, her hair dishevelled, she looked well enough.
-She had two soldiers with her, wearing the livery of Ebino, one on foot the other riding a nag.”
+Gonzalvo frowned, then spoke, “She rode upon a fierce looking mount, a fighting horse without doubt, and though her skirts were spattered with mud, her hair undressed, she looked well enough, I think, if her posture is anything to go by.
+She had two servants with her, one carrying a shield and mounted well, the other in ragged robes, riding a nag.”

 “Where is she now?”

-“She was met by several of Lord Adolfo’s courtiers, then escorted to the palace.
-They had a company of brutes with them who pushed through the crowd.”
+“She was met by some of Lord Adolfo’s courtiers and escorted to the palace.
+They had a company of brutes with them who cleared a way through the crowd.”

-Momentarily distracted by his thoughts, he suddenly noticed Gonzalvo watching him intently.
+Momentarily distracted by his thoughts, Biagino suddenly noticed Gonzalvo watching him intently.

 “So,” said Gonzalvo, “Now she is here, will she lead our crusade?”

-“With her at our head surely even those uninspired by faith in Morr will join us?
-She is the rightful ruler of Ebino, and by inheritance perhaps of Miragliano, and could reward all who help her recover her realm.
-Mercenaries like to know they will be paid in gold and silver in the here and now, rather than with Morr’s favour in the hereafter.”
+“With her at our head surely even those uninspired by a faith in Morr will join us?” said Gonzalvo.
+“She’s the rightful ruler of Ebino, and by inheritance perhaps of Miragliano.
+When victorious, she could reward all those who helped her recover her realm.
+Mercenaries like to know they will be paid in gold and silver, in the here and now, rather than with Morr’s love and favour in the hereafter.”

 “I am not sure she is a general, nor even a soldier,” Biagino answered.
 “But she is noble.
 She might not lead us in battle, but in other ways, perhaps yes.
-At least, and it would be no little thing, she might be induced to assist our raising of an army.
-The peasants, labourers and seamen we have now are keen enough, but they are neither well-armed nor skilled in warfare.
-If our army is to win victories, it does need seasoning with real fighters.
+At the least, and it would be no little thing, she might be persuaded to assist our raising of an army.
+The peasants, labourers and seamen we have now are keen enough, but they are neither well-armed nor skilled in war.
+If our army is to win victories, it needs seasoning with real fighters.
 But … best not get ahead of ourselves.”

 Gonzalvo frowned.
-“Brother Biagini, we must act quickly.
-The enemy can only grow stronger with time.”
+“Brother Biagino, we must act quickly.
+The enemy will only grow stronger with time.”

 “Oh, we must indeed act as quickly as possible.
 What I meant was we cannot appear to be commanding her, nor rushing her.
-We should humbly seek an audience with her, politely present our case.
+No, rather we should humbly seek an audience with her, and politely present our case.
 She has Sforta blood and ruled her own city.
-She must not think we are commanding her, nor making demands.
-We must offer ourselves to her as friends and servants, giving her hope, whilst explaining that we need her help, and all in such a way that does not make our cause appear weak.”
+She must not think we are making demands or attempting to command her.
+We must offer ourselves to her as allies and servants, giving her hope, while explaining that we need her help.
+And we must do all in such a way as not to make our cause appear weak.”

-“That, brother, seems to me to be entirely possible,” said Gonzalvo with a smile.
-“We can say we’ve already begun the work of raising an army, she might aid us by speeding up the process, ensuring that the army is ready soon enough to prevent the wicked vampire duke from taking too many more lives.”
+“That, brother, seems entirely possible,” said Gonzalvo, through a weak smile.
+“We can say we’ve already begun the work of raising an army, but that she might aid us to speed up the process, ensuring that the army is ready soon enough to prevent the wicked vampire duke from taking too many more lives.”

 “That sort of thing, yes.
-But tread gently throughout.”
+But treading gently throughout.”